Quantum dimension witness with a single repeated operation

-Here we propose a different test, using only a single operation.
+Here, we propose a different test, using only a single operation.
 The initial (prepared) state can be arbitrary and the final measurement as well.
 However, the operation can be repeated a given number of times, assuming that each time it remains the same.
 It can be also random (e.g. picked from a specified set), but independent from the previous choices.
 The linear space spun by Toeplitz matrices of the outcome probabilities has the rank limited by the dimension \cite{wgp,leak} (method of delays).
 We construct the witness quantity as a determinant of the matrix, additionally reduced by taking preserved normalization into account.
-The test requires up $7$ repetitions of the operation for a qubit, leading to $28$ logical operations and $8$ measurements, i.e. significantly less resources that the linear independence test.
-The test can be simplified even more if one assumes that the operation is unitary or almost unitary and generalized to arbitrary dimension.
-We also find the maximal deviations from zero, in higher-dimensional space.
+The test requires up to seven repetitions of the operation for a qubit, leading to $28$ logical operations and eight measurements, i.e. significantly fewer resources than the linear independence test.
+The test can be simplified even more if one assumes that the operation is unitary or almost unitary and generalized to an arbitrary dimension.
+We also find maximal deviations from zero, in higher-dimensional space.
+The feasibility of the test is demonstrated on IBM Quantum.
+Most of tested qubits passed the test except one that showed deviations at 30 standard deviations, deserving further analysis.